ismet55555/PDW-Asym-2Link/README.md

 ---
 ## :control_knobs: Changing Variables over Multiple Runs
-In a lot of research and exploration related situations, you may be wanting to vary specific walker paramters over multiple runs.
+In a lot of research and exploration related situations, you may be wanting to vary specific walker parameters over multiple runs.
 For example, you may want to see the effects on walker dynamics of moving a leg mass up the leg gradually with each simulation run.
-Fundementally, currently to accomplish this, you can alter the specific variable and repeatatly executing the following code block that is located in `RUN.m`.
-If you are running multiple and unsupervised runs of the simulatino model, it is advisted that all plotting and animation options are set to `false` (see above).
+Fundementally, currently to accomplish this, you can alter the specific variable and repeatably executing the following code block that is located in `RUN.m`.
+If you are running multiple and unsupervised runs of the simulation model, it is advised that all plotting and animation options are set to `false` (see above).

 ```MATLAB
 %Start Simulation Timer